Using Security Health Analytics

 Programmatically manage findings

-Using the Google Cloud CLI with the Security Command Center SDK enables you to automate anything you can do in the Security Command Center dashboard.
+Using the Google Cloud CLI with the Security Command Center SDK enables you to automate almost anything you can do with Security Command Center in the Google Cloud console.
 You can also remediate many findings using the gcloud CLI.
 For more information, review the documentation for the resource types described in each finding:

 Scanning projects protected by a service perimeter